TheWidlarzGroup/react-native-video/README.md

 Platforms: all

 ### Event props

+#### onAudioBecomingNoisy
+Callback function that is called when the audio is about to become 'noisy' due to a change in audio outputs.
+Typically this is called when audio output is being switched from an external source like headphones back to the internal speaker.
+It's a good idea to pause the media when this happens so the speaker doesn't start blasting sound.

+Payload: none

+Platforms: Android ExoPlayer, iOS

 #### onLoad
 Callback function that is called when the media is loaded and ready to play.